jrdnmartin/jrdnmartin/README.md

 ## 📖 About Me

-💻 I'm a current Junior double majoring in **Computer Science** and **Artificial Intelligence** at **Drake University**.
+💻 I am currently a Junior double majoring in **Computer Science** and **Artificial Intelligence** at **Drake University**.

-🌱 I've learned and made projects in both **Python and Java**.
-As well, I'm currently learning **HTML, CSS, and JavaScript**.
-Currently working on a project involving **C# and SQL**.
+🌱 I have experience building projects using **Python** and **Java**, and I am actively expanding my skills in **HTML, CSS, and JavaScript**.
+I’m currently working on a weather dashboard project leveraging **React.js** and **Tailwind CSS**.

-⚡ I've always been a computer lover, whether it's software or hardware, whether it's the computer or the peripherals.
-I enjoy learning and am always trying to push myself to be better, both in and out of my IDEs.
+⚡ Technology has always been my passion—whether it’s software development, hardware, or even peripherals.
+I thrive on challenges and am constantly seeking to grow and improve both inside and outside of my IDEs.

-📫 You can reach me directly through LinkedIn, which also has my other forms of contact (email and phone).
+📫 Feel free to connect with me on **[LinkedIn](linkedin.com/in/jordanomartin)**, where you can also find my contact details, including email and phone.

-💞️ Always open to new opportunities, collaborating, and diving into learning environments.
+💞️ I’m always open to new opportunities, collaborative projects, and engaging in dynamic learning environments.

 <!---